 The Master of Theological Studies (M.T.S.) is an academic program that is designed either for those who intend to go on for further academic studies or for those who desire a strong theological education for various vocational goals.
 Possible vocations include teaching, theological research, and editing.

 Study in residence or from a distance.
 A full-time student can typically complete the M.T.S. program in two years of residential study or three years via Distance Learning.
 The program includes core courses in Bible and Theology.
-In addition, each student will choose an area of concentration, ordinarily in biblical or theological studies.
+In addition, each student may choose an area of concentration.

 - Bible Survey